Duet3D/PluginRepository/src/plugins/BtnCmd.md

 plugin_submitted_by: MintyTrebor
 plugin: true
 title: BtnCmd
-abstract: You can customise DWC with your own design using layouts containing new panels and buttons
+abstract: Customise DWC with your own design using layouts containing new panels and buttons
 author: MintyTrebor
 repo: BtnCmd
 branch: main